Friday, July 16, 2021

 Horseshoe Falls

-We returned to Mystic to retire for the evening.
-Rumor has it the locks will open in the morning.
-Turns out our timing was perfect. we were able to stay in Waterford long enough to enjoy ourselves but not so long that we felt anxious to leave.
-We are excited to get moving and plan to travel with Sue and Bob on Osimo.
+Rumor had reached us that the locks would be opening in the morning.
+It turned out that our timing was perfect. we were able to stay in Waterford long enough to enjoy ourselves but not so long that we felt anxious to leave.
+We are excited to get moving and made plans to travel with Sue and Bob on Osimo.
 This is a wonderful place to wait.
-We are feeling optimistic about the obstacles ahead.
+We are feeling optimistic about the obstacles ahead and the opportunity to buddy boat again.

 The Waterford Free Dock